Alchemyst-ai/aisdk/tests/TOOL_DEMO.md

 - Store information in memory sessions
 - Add documents to context
-- Search the stored context corpus
+- Search the stored context.
 - Clean up memory and context resources

 ## Prerequisites